M2Team/NanaZip/ReadMe.md

 properly.

-If you want to uninstall NanaZip you installed for all users, you can execute the following command in the PowerShell which is run as the Administrator.
+If you want to uninstall NanaZip you installed for all users, you can execute the following command in the PowerShell which is run as administrator.

 > Get-AppxPackage -Name *40174MouriNaruto.NanaZip* -AllUsers | Remove-AppxPackage -AllUsers -Confirm